In the days before heating and electricity got into our homes, the kitchen was the central room to spend time in. It was warm, inviting, and had food.

 Most people choose to spend about 8%.

-Part of keeping the cost of kitchen remodel down is by working with a company who is willing to work with your budget.
+Part of keeping your kitchen remodel costs down is by working with a company that is willing to work with your budget.
 But you also need to make sure they do quality work.
-Check their references before you work with them.
+Check their references and reputation before you work with them.

 Make sure they’re willing to sit down with you to discuss your budget and will answer all your questions.